cincuranet/blog/about.md

 Hello.
 My name is Jiří Činčura.
 And I write code - aka I'm a developer.

 I write code in exchange for money because that pays the bills.
 I also contribute to open-source software.
 Anything that spans data access layers, business layers, testing, databases, parallelism, debugging, operating system concepts, cloud and scaling, programming language constructs and whatever is in between.
-I'm a project lead for .NET provider (and related providers like Entity Framework and DDEX) for Firebird (the database).
-I'm also helping with .NET provider for NuoDB.
+I'm a project lead for .NET provider (and related providers like Entity Framework Core, Entity Framework and DDEX) for Firebird (the database).
+I helped with .NET and Entity Framework providers for NuoDB.
 Since 2017 I'm Microsoft Most Valuable Professional.

 You can find a lot of free code [here on the blog][1] and on my [GitHub][2].
+If you use Firebird and like .NET, you might be interested in [FbNetExternalEngine][12] project or [FirebirdDbComparer][13].
 My application [ID3 renamer][7] might help you to keep your MP3 files in order.

 When not writing code I'm [speaking][3], teaching and [writing][1] about topics above.
 I speak at conferences, user groups, companies, ... and to whoever will listen.
 And write even for just a single reader.
 Because I like doing it.

 And finally I also run and do yoga.
 I like running long, so called ultra, distances.
 Preferably in the mountains.
 For yoga I'm practitioner of Ashtanga yoga, because I like the connection between physical and mental self.

 I would love it if you would subscribe to [my blog's feed][4].
 I'm also on social media, mostly [Twitter][5].
 If you just want to email me, go ahead send your message to [jiri@cincura.net][6].

+To support my work, including this blog and my open-source coding, [Github Sponsors][11] is one way to do it.

 [![MVP Logo][9]][10]